e271828e/Flight.jl/docs/notes/design/framework_spec.md

   framework default) and `RK4` is the default stepper ([§8.2](#82-the-stepper-seam)); `n` binds `Δt_base = n·h` ([§8.5](#85-multi-rate-tick-scheduling)); `t_end = Inf` is the honest interactive default, and
-  a run with no finite `t_end`, no `stop_on` faces and `pace = Inf` warns at start (an unbounded batch run is almost always an oversight); `stop_on` names root-exported `Bool` output faces, OR-combined, recorded in run metadata — the trace header's deployment block ([§9.5](#95-inbound-the-input-trace), [§13.5](#135-termination-is-a-state-not-an-exception);
+  a run with no finite `t_end`, no `stop_on` faces and `pace = Inf` warns at start (an unbounded unattended run is almost always an oversight); `stop_on` names root-exported `Bool` output faces, OR-combined, recorded in run metadata — the trace header's deployment block ([§9.5](#95-inbound-the-input-trace), [§13.5](#135-termination-is-a-state-not-an-exception);
   walkthrough [§15.4](#154-the-interactive-c172x-demo-the-periphery-under-load)). `t_end` and `stop_on` are
   **defaults**, overridable per run at `run!` ([§13.5](#135-termination-is-a-state-not-an-exception), [§10.6](#106-run-lifecycle-and-partial-advance)).
 Recording: